 The calipers make a very loud squealing noise when they are not working properly.
-You could also feel the brakes are stiff or very loose at times.
+You can also feel that the brakes are stiff or, conversely, very loose at times.
 If any of the above signs show, you can be sure your car’s brake calipers have failed or are nearing failure.
-Brakes are supposed to work smoothly without making much noise, yet if they do make noise and you don’t get them checked, the whole braking system can deteriorate pretty quickly.
+Brakes are supposed to work smoothly without making much noise, so if they do make noise and you don’t get them checked, the whole braking system can deteriorate pretty quickly.

 Car Takes Time to Stop

-The brake calipers create the force that triggers the car to stop, however, if the brake calipers are loose or not responding ideally, your car could take longer to stop or stop abruptly.
+The brake calipers create the force that causes the car to stop.
+However, if the brake calipers are loose or not responding as normal, your car could take longer to stop.
 When this happens, it is a sign of failing brake calipers, which you should definitely get inspected.
-A certified mechanic will have the perfect knowledge to deal with such kind of issue.
+A certified mechanic will have the perfect knowledge to deal with this kind of issue.

 Testing and Repairing Brake Calipers

-Ideally, it is better to stop a problem in its track before it starts developing with full effect.
-To do that you need to have the proper knowledge to make a difference.
+Ideally, it is better to stop a problem in its tracks before it starts becoming dangerous.
+To do that, you need to have the proper knowledge to identify and fix the problem.
 Here we will discuss some methods to test and repair brake calipers.

-Testing brake calipers are not that difficult since the component shows its failure while you are driving your car.
-However, a number of prompts can cause a certain problem to happen.
-Like a swaying car can be caused due to brake calipers but it can also be caused if your car’s sway bars or tie rod joints are malfunctioning.
-Therefore, the correct tests need to be conducted to differentiate between a brake caliper failure and other things going bad.
+Testing brake calipers are not that difficult since, as mentioned above, the problem is easily identifiable when driving your car.
+However, it’s important to identify the exact cause of the problem: for example, a swaying car can be caused by brake calipers, but also if the sway bars or tie rod joints are malfunctioning.
+Therefore, the correct tests need to be conducted to differentiate between a brake caliper failure and a failure of other parts of the car.